Skip to content

 max_parallel_processes = 2 # Maximum number of parallel processes for handling outstanding requests

-max_send_queue_len = 32 # Maximum number of message send queue length
+max_send_queue_len = 32 # Maximum length of the message send queue

-max_recv_queue_len = 128 # Maximum number of message receive queue length
+max_recv_queue_len = 128 # Maximum length of the message receive queue

 }